bukeme/social-network/README.md

 ![](/readme-imgs/socialnet3.png)

 ## Project Description:
-This project is a social media website that allows users to create content, engage with content, follow people, chat privately, and create groups.
+This project is a social media website that allows users to create content, engage with content, follow people, chat privately, create groups and so on.
 I created this project to improve my web development abilities.
 Here is the link to the live website.
 [Click](https://web-production-adb4.up.railway.app)

 The technologies I used in building this project are: